jidemaestri/jidemaestri/README.md

  🔧⚙️ Mechanical Engineer >> 📄 Master of Business Administration >> 📊 Data Science & Machine Learning

 <br>
 📌 I am looking for Data Science and Machine Learning projects.
-I’m currently working in Oil & Gas Industry.
+I’m currently working as Business Intelligent Analyst.
 I have previously worked in automotive industry (Mercedes-Benz & Metalsa)
 <br>
 🌱 Always learning new tools and trying to develop new skills.